-The Journal accepts scientific articles and comments on unpublished and original jurisprudence that meet its Editorial Line, written by up to three authors, at least one of whom must have a PhD.
+The Journal accepts scientific articles and comments on unpublished and original jurisprudence that meet its Editorial Line, written by up to three authors, but it is required that at least one of them must be pursuing a PhD or master's degree.
 Articles must contain between 15 and 25 pages and follow the requirements set out in the Guidelines for Authors.

 The Journal receives reviews of books published in the last 2 (two) years.
 The works will be evaluated by the Editorial Board considering the following criteria: (i) relevance of the work; (ii) quality and critical approach of the review; and, finally (iii) the relevance of the work in relation to the scope of the Journal.
 Reviews must be between 2-6 pages and unpublished, contain specific development and bibliographic references, following the formatting described in the Guidelines for Authors.
 Merely descriptive reviews of works will not be accepted.